curbengh/urlhaus-filter/README.md

 - Can you add this *very-bad-url.com* to the filter?
 	+ No, please report to the [upstream](https://urlhaus.abuse.ch/api/#submit).

+- Why don't you use the URLhaus "Plain-Text URL List"?
+	+ It doesn't show the status (online/offline) of a URL.

 - Why do you need to clone the repo again in your CI?
+I thought CI already fetch the repo by default?
 	+ GitLab Runner clone/fetch the repo using HTTPS method by default ([log](https://gitlab.com/curben/urlhaus/-/jobs/105979394)).
 This method requires deploy *token* which is *read-only* (cannot push).
 	+ Deploy *key* has write access but cannot be used with the HTTPS method, hence, the workaround to clone using SSH.
 	+ See issue [#20567](https://gitlab.com/gitlab-org/gitlab-ce/issues/20567) and [#20845](https://gitlab.com/gitlab-org/gitlab-ce/issues/20845).